Planetary engineering: Developing microorganisms for seeding

-Geoengineering
+Climate engineering

-Geoengineering, or climate engineering, is a form of planetary engineering which involves the process of deliberate and large-scale alteration of the Earth's climate system to combat climate change.
-Examples of geoengineering are carbon dioxide removal (CDR), which removes carbon dioxide from the atmosphere, and the use of space mirrors to reflect solar energy to space.
+Climate engineering is a form of planetary engineering which involves the process of deliberate and large-scale alteration of the Earth's climate system to combat climate change.
+Examples of geoengineering are carbon dioxide removal (CDR), which removes carbon dioxide from the atmosphere, and solar radiation modification (SRM) to reflect solar energy to space.
 Carbon dioxide removal (CDR) has multiple practices, the simplest being reforestation, to more complex processes such as direct air capture.
 The latter is rather difficult to deploy on an industrial scale, for high costs and substantial energy usage would be some aspects to address.

-Another geoengineering discipline is solar radiation management (SRM), which is the process of rapidly cooling down the Earth's temperature.
-Examples of this process include stimulating the cooling effect of volcanoes and enhancing the reflectivity of marine clouds.
+Examples of SRM include stratospheric aerosol injection (SAI) and marine cloud brightening (MCB).
 When a volcano erupts, small particles known as aerosols proliferate throughout the atmosphere, reflecting the sun's energy back into space.
 This results in a cooling effect, and humanity could conceivably inject these aerosols into the stratosphere, spurring large-scale cooling.

-Marine cloud brightening (MCB) is a solar radiation management theory that is designed to make marine clouds brighter, reflecting light back into deep space.
-By reflecting light from the sun, this process could help offset anthropogenic global warming, which threatens the lives of all human beings and life on Earth.
-One proposal involves spraying a vapor into low-laying sea clouds, creating more cloud condensation nuclei.
+One proposal for MCB involves spraying a vapor into low-laying sea clouds, creating more cloud condensation nuclei.
 This would in theory result in the cloud becoming whiter, and reflecting light more efficiently.